rainbowchook/face-app-api/README.md

 ```

 ### Enhancement/Todo
-Instead of using the <code>concurrently</code> npm package to build and run, <code>tsnode</code> could have been used to build and run the TypeScript code instead.
+Instead of using the <code>concurrently</code> npm package to synchronise the build and run scripts, <code>tsnode</code> could have been used to build and run the TypeScript code instead.

 ## Technical Description